cbaggers/cepl/docs/007 - Buffers.md

 `((:float 3 0) ('our-data 140 12))
 ```

-With this knowledge we can now start working with buffers:
+With this knowledge, we can now start working with buffers:

 ### Making Buffers
 ```lisp